odoo/documentation/website/publish/multi_website.rst

 ===============

 The new website has a default menu with all the installed applications.
-To edit it, click *Pages > Edit Menu*.
+To edit it, click :menuselection:`Pages --> Edit Menu`.
 Moving forward you only edit the menu of the current website.

 Switch from one website to another